 Tempo also tries to use the healthiest version of ingredients whenever possible.
 For instance, its chefs will opt for wholegrain pasta or quinoa instead of similar ingredients that are more refined.
 Extras on the menu include smoothies, juices, and breakfast and snack options.

 The menu rotates weekly, and you can see the meal plan 5 weeks in advance.
 However, you’ll notice some of the recipes repeat from 1 week to another, so you may have to eat the same meals 2 weeks in a row.
 My colleague noted that most recipes are fairly static in that they are variations of chicken, vegetables, and sauce in some form.
-For a wider variety of prepared meal options, they rated Factor’s menu.
+For a wider variety of prepared meal options, check out Factor’s menu.

 Unlike Home Chef, Tempo doesn’t offer any customization options.
 This is pretty standard for a prepared service, though.
 Since the meals are already cooked when they reach your doorstep, it would be too challenging to accommodate everyone’s tastes and preferences.
 It’s also worth noting that you can’t access the full Home Chef menu; you can only order prepared Tempo meals.
 If you prefer to mix and match prepared meals and meal kits, Blue Apron has this option.